ansibleguy/collection_opnsense/docs/use_rule.md

 The module somehow needs to link the configured and existing rules to manage them.

-Need to set how this matching is done by setting the 'match_fields' parameter!
+You need to set how this matching is done by setting the 'match_fields' parameter!

 It is **recommended** to use/set **unique identifiers** like 'description' to make sure rules can be matched without overlapping.